 Figure 4 Square repair place identification through a thick coating [6+ millimeters (0.23 inches)]

 Now that we understand the capabilities of STARS and its benefits, let’s take some time to understand how the technology works.

 Let us first take a close look at the magnet bridge and sensor arrangement.

 Figure 5 Cross-section view of a magnet bridge and sensor positions

 As seen in the image above, the horseshoe shape magnet bridge is suspended over the plate being inspected.
-The Floormap includes two separate Hall-Effect sensor arrays, one for MFL and the other for STARS, each with a resolution of 64 channels across the 300-millimeter (12-inch) width of the bridge.
-Hall-Effect sensors are sensitive to magnetic fields that are perpendicular to their surface.
+The FloormapX itself includes two separate hall-effect sensor arrays, one for MFL array and the other for STARS, each with a resolution of 64-channels across the 300-millimeter (12-inch) width of the bridge.
+Hall-effect sensors are sensitive to magnetic fields that are perpendicular to their surface.